Burleigh Heads resident, Daniel asks

 “What’s the best way to get rid of funnel ants?
 They’re absolutely everywhere in my yard and they’re killing my lawn.
 Such a nuisance!”

 Great question Daniel.
-Funnel ants can become quite a nuisance, especially as they’re destructive in nature – as well causing an unsightly mess in your yard.
+Funnel ants in lawn or grass can become quite a nuisance, especially as they’re destructive in nature – as well causing an unsightly mess in your yard.
 Here’s our advice.

 If your lawn is suddenly littered with hundreds or thousands of small cone-shaped dirt mounds, it’s a likely sign that your grass might be infested with funnel ants.
 It usually happens after there’s been rain because the insects dig up the soil to allow their nests to dry out.